Gold facts

 International context

-The top five gold-producing countries accounted for 43.7% of the world's annual gold output in 2019.
-Canada ranked fifth, with 5.3% of global mined production.
+The top five gold-producing countries accounted for 43% of the world's annual gold output in 2022.
+Canada ranked fourth, with 6.6% of global mined production.

 World reserves

-Mineral ore reserves of gold are calculated based on what can be economically and technically extracted.
-According to the U.S. Geological Survey, world reserves of gold ore were estimated at 50,000 tonnes in 2019.
+Gold mineral ore reserve estimations are based on ore that can be considered reasonably, economically and technically extractable at the time of estimation.
+According to the U.S. Geological Survey, world reserves of gold ore were estimated at 52,000 tonnes in 2022.

 Trade